4.3. Preferences

 Zoom to

-Defines to which position the zoom should be centered around.
-Available options are to zoom to the center of the network or to zoom to the current cursor location.
+Defines the position around which the zoom should be centered.
+Available options include zooming to the center of the network or to the current cursor location.

 Network Mouse Gestures